 2. Personal Data will be collected, processed and used by Snoworks for the purposes of providing the Snoworks service to you and the other purposes mentioned below.
 Personal Data may also be processed and used by such other organisations on our behalf for the purpose of providing the Snoworks service to you.
 The use of information will remain under the control of Snoworks at all times and WILL NOT BE SHARED WITH OTHER COMPANIES not involved in the supply of Snoworks-related services.

-3. We may also contact you via email, post and text message to make you aware of news and services that we consider may be of interest to you, but only if you have given us permission to do so.
-At the time of registration we asked you whether you would like to receive additional information about our products/services.
-If you decided to "opt in" to this service you may at any time thereafter choose to stop receiving this information by emailing us at email@example.com or writing to us at Snoworks, P.O.
+3. We will also contact you via email, post and text message to make you aware of news and services that we consider may be of interest to you or information regarding any up and coming ski courses.
+At any time thereafter booking on a course you can choose to stop receiving this information by emailing us at email@example.com or writing to us at Snoworks, P.O.
 Box 100, Bude, Cornwall, EX23 3AN, UK

 4. We may collect Personal Data about your usage of the Snoworks service in order to provide a service to meet your needs.
 However, the data will only be disclosed on an anonymous and aggregated basis not in a way in which you will be identified.

 5. Please note that any telephone calls made to Snoworks may be recorded and/or monitored for training and data protection purposes.

 6. Photographs & Video: Snoworks reserves the right to use photographs and video taken during the delivery of its courses and training for reproduction on the Snoworks website or in other Snoworks marketing communications, including but not limited to print or online, without further consideration, accreditation or compensation.
 Snoworks reserves the right to crop or treat the photographs/video at its discretion.
 Full names will not be used unless participants express their desire to be identified.

 Dialing from UK 0844 543 0503; From abroad 0870 122 5549